T-racey/100-days-of-code/log.md

 We met JSON - a data format that is used to store and transport data.
 It is often used when data is sent from a server to a web page.
 And I was introduced to parsing JSON - converting JSON into a JavaScript object.

+We practiced this with a cat API which produced a random fact about cats.

 **Thoughts:**
 Overwhelmed by the amount of information we were given today.
 I'm looking forward to the next few days to consolidate this learning.